Superstring Perturbation Theory Revisited: A Measure On Supermoduli Space

 A solution $y^\theta$ of this equation is a section of $T^{1/2}$ that has simple poles at the points $p_1,\dots,p_{2\sg-2}$ (with residues $e_1,\dots,e_{2\sg-2}$) and is holomorphic elsewhere.
 So $y^\theta$ is a holomorphic section of the line bundle $T^{1/2}(p_1+\dots+p_{2\sg-2})= T^{1/2}\otimes \O\left(\sum_{\sigma=1}^{2\sg-2} p_\sigma\right)$.
 This is, by definition, the line bundle whose holomorphic sections are sections of $T^{1/2}$ that may have simple poles at the $p_i$.
 It has degree $\g-1$, since $T^{1/2}$ has degree $-(\g-1)$ and allowing the poles increases the degree by $2\g-2$.
 A generic holomorphic line bundle of degree $\g-1$ has no holomorphic section; however, when one varies one complex parameter (a modulus of $\Sigma_\red$, or the choices of the $p_i$), it is generic for such a section to arise at special values of this parameter.
 In particular, if one integrates out the odd moduli of $\Sigma$ via a product of picture-changing operators, one should expect to encounter spurious singularities as the bosonic moduli -- the moduli of $\Sigma_\red$ -- are varied.
 These are poles that appear where

 So far, we have assumed that the points $p_\sigma$ are distinct.
 However the criterion (\ref{dumo}) for a spurious singularity makes perfect sense even if some of the $p_\sigma$ coincide.
-In fact, the procedure of integrating out odd moduli by using gravitino wavefunctions with delta function support has a nice limit when some of the $p_\sigma$ coincide.
-To explain this, let us choose a local coordinate $z$ such that $p_1$ and $p_2$ correspond, say, to $z=0$ and $z=\epsilon$.
+In fact, the procedure of integrating out odd moduli by using gravitino wavefunctions with delta function support has a generalization (not a limit; the distinction will become clear) when some of the $p_\sigma$ coincide.
+To explain this heuristically, let us choose a local coordinate $z$ such that $p_1$ and $p_2$ correspond, say, to $z=0$ and $z=\epsilon$.
 So two of our gravitino wavefunctions are

 But the result of integrating out the odd moduli is invariant under a linear transformation (\ref{underw}) of the gravitino modes, and as a special case of this, we can replace $\chi_{\t z}^{(2)\theta}$ with